 Hosting & setting up WordPress.org CMS might need some technical knowledge.
 The process can be different for different hosting providers.

-Some of the hosting providers have made the process very easy.
+Some hosting providers have made the process very easy.
 But not all hosting servers have managed to do so.
 If you are hosting it on your own VPS, you might need to manage a few more installations.

 Also, you might need to do a lot of research before finalizing the hosting server.
 There are many complex parameters for deciding the right hosting provider.